-The Corporation's annual Burn Rate under the RSU Plan was 0.9% in fiscal 2017, 0.9% in fiscal 2018, 0.4% in fiscal 2019 and 0.4% in fiscal 2020.
+The Corporation's annual Burn Rate under the RSU Plan was 0.9% in fiscal 2018, 0.4% in fiscal 2019, 0.4% in fiscal 2020 and 1.1% in fiscal 2021.
+The large increase in 2021 as compared to the prior years was due to the issuance of a total of 550,000 RSUs to new employees on joining the Corporation during the year, in addition to the issuance of RSUs in lieu of cash bonuses for 2021.
 The Burn Rate is calculated by dividing the number of RSUs granted under the RSU Plan during the relevant fiscal year by the weighted average number of securities outstanding for the applicable fiscal year.